Joseph-Zhuo/airbnb_in_depth_research/README.md

 Listings: The listings data showing 74 attributes for each of the listings.
 Some attributes we will use in the project are Price (continuous), Longitude (continuous), Latitude (continuous), Listing_type (categorical), neighborhood (categorical), and ratings (continuous).

-The details of the data can be viewed[here](https://github.com/Joseph-Zhuo/airbnb_in_depth_research/tree/main/resource).
+The details of the data can be viewed [here](https://github.com/Joseph-Zhuo/airbnb_in_depth_research/tree/main/resource).

 *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*